 God the Fascist declares Jihad against other religions.
 His followers are commanded to give up property, career, family, and even their lives in martyrdom if necessary, to advance his kingdom’s reign through religious imperialism, or conversion, of the “pagan” and “wicked” unbelievers.
 The goal of God the Fascist’s call to arms announced through his prophet Jesus–the Great Commission Crusade (“God and make disciples of all nations,” Matthew 28:19, NIV)–is total world domination, the complete allegiance of every human being: “That at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue acknowledge that Jesus Christ is Lord (Philippians 2:10-11, NIV, italics mine).
 Missionaries, soldiers in the Lord’s army, often tout their agenda to spread God’s dominion to every ethnolinguistic group and nation on the planet: “every nation, tribe, people, and language” (Revelation 7:9, NIV).
 Christian liturgy and music are filled with militaristic language that reflects such biblically based beliefs.

 Biblical Concentration Camps

 Fascists command loyalty and suppress opposition through intimidation and often violence.
-Many fascists use terror and torture as a political tool.
+Many fascists use terror and torture as political tools.
 God the Fascist mercilessly punishes anyone who declines to pledge allegiance to his lordship with eternal torture in the concentration camp of hell.

 Centralized Autocratic Government with Severe Economic and Social Regimentation